 The type of worms that cause disease in our horses have developed resistance to lots of the chemical horse wormers available.
-Using faecal worm egg counts (FWEC) in conjunction with horse wormers means that your horse or pony will only have the chemicals that they actually need, thus helping to reduce the incidence of resistance.
+Using faecal worm egg counts (FWEC) in conjunction with horse wormers means that your horse or pony will only have the worming treatments that they actually need, thus helping to reduce the incidence of resistance.

 Although only 20% of horses have worms, over 80% are still being wormed.